Italian nobility: Papal nobility

 Popes commonly elevated members of prominent families to the position of Cardinal; especially second and third sons who would not otherwise inherit hereditary titles.
 Popes also elevated their own family members – especially nephews – to the special position of Cardinal-Nephew.
 Prominent families could purchase curial offices for their sons and regularly did, hoping that the son would rise through Church ranks to become a Bishop or a Cardinal, from which position they could dispense further titles and positions of authority to other family members.

 The period was famous for papal nepotism and many families, such as the Barberini and Pamphili, benefited greatly from having a papal relative.
 Families that had previously been limited to agricultural or mercantile ventures found themselves, sometimes within only one or two generations, elevated to the Roman nobility when a relative was elected to the papal throne.
 Modern Italy is dotted with the fruits of their success – various family palazzi stand today as a testament to their sometimes meteoric rise to power.

+Civic nobility in the March of Ancona

+In the papal province of the March of Ancona, urban government from the late Middle Ages to the early 19th century was dominated by closed patriciates in many cities, such as Ancona, Macerata, Fermo and Ascoli Piceno.
+Through chiusure di ceto ("class closures"), access to civic office was restricted to a fixed number of lineages, creating a hereditary civic nobility that combined political control with large landed estates in the surrounding countryside.
+In practice, these urban patriciates shared power with papal governors and legates in the territory, forming a stable local governing elite.
+For a more detailed treatment, see Civic nobility in the Papal States' March of Ancona.